Home Affordability Calculator

 Have you ever wondered how expensive of house you could afford?

-This home affordability calculator is designed to let borrowers know how much of a mortgage loan they can afford at their current wages and outstanding debt.
+Home affordability calculators are designed to let borrowers know how much of a mortgage loan they can afford at their current wages and outstanding debt.

-The property tax and homeowner’s insurance fields are optional, but should be filled out for a more accurate home affordability calculation.
+If available, property tax and homeowner’s insurance fields should be filled out for a more accurate home affordability calculation.

 The national average property tax on a 30-year home loan is around $3,500 per year.
 Similarly, the national average cost of homeowner’s insurance is nearly $500 per year.
 If you do not know what the taxes and insurance costs are for the property you’re interested in, feel free to input these national averages so that you can get a more accurate depiction of your affordability level.

-By completing the fields on this mortgage affordability calculator, borrowers can better budget their finances and approach lenders with an educated and informed prediction of what they can afford.
+By completing a mortgage affordability calculator, borrowers can better budget their finances and approach lenders with an educated and informed prediction of what they can afford.
 If you find you can afford a mortgage at a certain level, feel free to complete the home loan application that appears at the bottom of your results.